IABTechLab/uid2docs/docs/guides/integration-prebid.md

 ## Refreshing the UID2 Token

 The Prebid.js UID2 module can automatically refresh the UID2 tokens.
-If you prefer to implement manual refresh outside Prebid.js, see **Server-Only Mode in the Server-Side Token Generation integration guide**. (**GWH_SW02: Why would they want to do manual refresh outside prebid.js?
-A bit more data here might be helpful?
-ANSWER (notes only) API call CSTG in JS SDK, JS SDK does refresh, do manual pass of DII into prebid.js therefore don't want prebid.js to refresh the tokens.
-If you don't want prebid.js to refresh the token because you're using something else. / also: the publisher might want to refresh on the server side. not sure why.**)
+If you prefer to implement manual refresh outside Prebid.js, see [Refreshing a UID2 Token](integration-prebid-server-side.md#refreshing-a-uid2-token) in the Server-Side Integration Guide.
+(**GWH_ query: is there no manual refresh option for client-side?**)

 ## Storing the UID2 Token in the Browser
 <!-- GWH same section in integration-prebid.md, integration-prebid-client-side.md, and integration-prebid-client-side.md.
 Ensure consistency -->